- December 27, 2018

 Every non-resident entity is allowed to invest in India either under Automatic or Government Approval route, except in prohibited sectors.
 However, individuals or entities of Bangladesh and Pakistan can invest only under Government route.
 Check out list of sectors which require prior approval as well as sectors under automatic route.

-FDI is prohibited under Government as well as Automatic route for the following sectors:
+Foreign Direct Investments are prohibited under Government as well as Automatic route for the following sectors:

 - Retail Trading